Occupation Report ยท Marketing

 Your personalised plan

-Brand Strategists score 36/100 on average — but your score depends on seniority, location, and skills.
+Brand Strategists score 36/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Brand Performance Tracking the job actually involves.

 Not a Brand Strategist?
 Check your own score.